bakathefish/ASTRO-PET/README.md

 right now theres **no gps and no moon phase** in the code, its the bare minimum to get the core thing working and keep it easy to flash. im adding gps + moon phase (and maybe an optional wifi mode) in a **v2** once iv built and tested the boards irl. the gps connector is already on the board so its just a firmware update later.

 ### flashing it
-- arduino ide with the **esp32 by Espressif** board package, pick **ESP32S3 Dev Module**
+to flash, open the sketch in arduino ide, install the **esp32 by Espressif** board package and pick **ESP32S3 Dev Module** as the board, then plug the board in over usb c, select its com port and hit upload. install the libraries for whichever board youre flashing first:
 - sensor board libraries: `Adafruit TSL2591`, `Adafruit MLX90614`, `Adafruit BME280`
 - display board library: `TFT_eSPI`
 - the round display needs `TFT_eSPI` set up for the **GC9A01** driver in its `User_Setup.h`, if the screen is black or garbled thats almost always why

 ## assembly

-first thing, head to `PCB_FILES/` and download both gerber zips (`ASTROPET_SENSOR_PCB.zip` and `ASTROPET_DISPLAY_PCB.zip`) and get them made at jlcpcb. once the boards arrive, populate them using the silkscreen markers as a guide, start with the smaller parts first, everything is hand solderable.
+first step is getting the boards made, head to `PCB_FILES/` and download both gerber zips (`ASTROPET_SENSOR_PCB.zip` and `ASTROPET_DISPLAY_PCB.zip`), get them made at jlcpcb, and order the parts from the BOM below.

+once the boards arrive, populate them by hand using the silkscreen markers as a guide. start with the smallest parts first like the resistors and caps, then move up to the bigger stuff like the esp32 modules and the connectors. everything on here is hand solderable so you dont need anything fancy, just a normal iron and a bit of flux.

+after both boards are soldered, flash the firmware onto them. grab `sensor_unit.ino` and `display_unit.ino` from the `firmware/` folder and flash each one to its own board using the steps in the firmware section above. power for both is just usb c, so plug each board in over usb c to flash it and to run it.

+then the cases, and remember theres no screws anywhere in this build.

-then grab `sensor_unit.ino` and `display_unit.ino` from the `firmware/` folder and flash them using the firmware instructions above. after flashing, connect the round screen to the display unit, ensure it works. if it works, disconnect them, slide the pcb into the slot inside of the case as shown in the 3d model photos, then u can plug in the screen and join everything. no screws required, everything snaps into place. power both boards and the pet is ready, pop the sensor unit outside facing the sky and keep the display unit on your desk.
+for the display unit, connect the round screen to the board first and power it over usb c to check it actually works. once it does, unplug it, slide the pcb into the slot inside the case so it snaps into the clips, plug the screen back in, then clip the lid shut. thats it.

+for the sensor unit its the same thing, the pcb snaps into the clips inside the case and the lid clips closed over it. to put it outside just 3m double tape the bottom of the case onto a wall, ledge or roof where it can see the sky.

+once both are closed up, power them over usb c, keep the display unit on your desk and stick the sensor unit outside facing up at the open sky, and the pet should start reacting to whats going on up there.

 ## BOM